DeltaAnalytics/machine_learning_for_good/README.md

 Overview
 ----

-Topics covered in this course include: supervised learning, unsupervised learning, ensemble approaches, recommendation algorithms, and text analysis (also called Natural Language Processing or NLP).
+Topics covered in this course include: data cleaning, supervised machine learning, and unsupervised machine learning.

-The slides that cover the theory behind the code are available [here](http://www.deltanalytics.org/curriculum.html).
-Our curriculum structure of presenting theory alongside a real-life long-form data science project will open doors to novices and professionals alike to harness the power of data for good.
+The slides that cover the theory of the topic are available [here](http://www.deltanalytics.org/curriculum.html).
+We present theory alongside real-life data science examples will open doors to novices and professionals alike to harness the power of data for good.

-Outcomes of course
+Course outcomes
 ----

-At the end of the course, students will:
+By the end of the course, students will be able to:

-1. Have a solid understanding of the fundamental statistical and programming that underlying common data science methods.
+1. Explain the fundamental statistical and machine learning algorithms that underlying common data science methods.
-2. Be able to communicate with other data scientists using technical terms.
+1. Write code to clean, process, analyze, and visualize real-world data.
-3. Write code to clean, process, analyze, and visualize real-world data.
+1. Be able to communicate with other data scientists using technical terms.

-Who is our target student?
+Our students
 ----

 The course is intended for any and all individuals interested in harnessing data towards solving problems in their communities.
 Minimal prior coding or mathematical/statistical experience is expected.
 Computer proficiency is necessary.